 If you want to produce Wonderful Life as a radio drama, you couldn't find a more authentic and resource-laden version than this.

-Free "It's A Wonderful Life" radio drama sample script:
+Free "It's A Wonderful Life!" radio drama sample script - for

-You can view/print the script, which is in the PDF format, via the free Adobe Acrobat reader program, which works for PCs and Macs. http://www.adobe.com/products/acrobat/readstep2_allversions.html
+You can view/print the sample radio script PDF with the free Adobe Acrobat Reader program, which works for PCs, Macs, and Android devices.